(Section 1 of 12)

 This piece of research found that “cash transfers usually led to far greater increases in a ‘food consumption score’ of dietary diversity and food frequency than did similarly priced food delivery”.

-He solidifies his argument by citing a 2010 study in Zimbabwe by Cormac Staunton of Concern Worldwide and Micheal Collins of Trinity College Dublin.
+He solidifies his argument further by citing a 2010 study carried out in Zimbabwe by Cormac Staunton of Concern Worldwide, and Micheal Collins of Trinity College Dublin.

 Staunton and Collins “compared food transfers to cash transfers, and estimated that each dollar provided by cash transfers circulated 2.59 times around the local economy before being spent on goods and services from elsewhere.
 That compared to the 1.00 multiplier of food that was simply consumed”.

-Furthermore, Kenny then moves to emphasise how “cash transfers often lead to productive investments” using the charity, GiveDirectly, “which transfers cash from rich people in the West directly to poor people in Africa using mobile-phone payments”.
+Furthermore, Kenny then moves to emphasise how “cash transfers often lead to productive investments” using a charity called GiveDirectly “which transfers cash from rich people in the West directly to poor people in Africa using mobile-phone payments”.

-To support this argument, he cited a “randomised evaluation in 2011, co-designed by a GiveDirectly co-founder, evaluated the organisation’s activities in Kenya and focused on one-off, unconditional payments to families that ranged from $404 to $1,520”.
+To illustrate this, he draws off of a randomised evaluation from 2011, co-designed by a GiveDirectly founder, which “evaluated the organisation’s activities in Kenya and focused on one-off, unconditional payments to families that ranged from $404 to $1,520”.

-To put it into perspective, he makes clear that “$400 was more than twice the average local monthly household expenditure.
+To put these dollar values into perspective, Kenny makes clear that “$400 was more than twice the average local monthly household expenditure.
 In relative terms, it would be the equivalent of handing $12,000 to a household in the United States”.

-In terms of the results of this study, “as long as 14 months after the transfer, survey evidence suggested that households were still spending more on food, health, and education than non-recipients”.
+The study found that “as long as 14 months after the transfer, evidence suggested that households were still spending more on food, health, and education than non-recipients”.